 Researcher Kristin Neff defines self compassion as treating yourself with the same kindness you would offer a good friend going through a hard time.
 The research is clear that self compassion is one of the strongest predictors of mental health, resilience, and even physical recovery from illness.
 The good news is that it is learnable.
+Most people who think they are bad at self compassion have simply never been taught how, and the skill builds faster than they expect once they start.

 This thirty day challenge introduces one practice per week.
 By the end, your default inner voice will have softened in a way you can feel.
+The challenge does not promise transformation.
+It promises a measurable shift in your relationship with yourself, which is the foundation that everything else gets built on top of.

 Week 1